ryanwiemer/gatsby-starter-gcn/README.md

 * Currently this template assumes you have at least one page and one post in Contentful.
 If you do not the website will fail to build.

-* Don't forget to remove `/static/robots.txt` if you want your website to be crawled by search engines.
+* Remove `/static/robots.txt` if you want your website to be crawled by search engines.

-* Don't store your Contentful access tokens or space ids anywhere in GitHub.
+* **DO NOT** store your Contentful access tokens or space ids anywhere in GitHub.
 Treat them like passwords.

 ## Todo
 - [x] Add specific steps for Netlify deployment to the README